eshanrajapakshe/gh-switch/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions welcome!
+Submit a Pull Request or open an issue.

 ## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository.
+Having issues?
+[Open an issue](https://github.com/your-repo/gh-switch/issues) on GitHub.